Anxiety brain fog happens when a person feels anxious and has difficulty concentrating or thinking clearly.

 - attention deficit hyperactivity disorder (ADHD)

-Chronic fatigue syndrome, which can cause a person to feel frequently exhausted, may cause both anxiety and brain fog.
+Additionally, chronic fatigue syndrome, which can cause a person to feel frequently exhausted, may cause anxiety and brain fog.

 Brain fog is a symptom, not a medical diagnosis.
-It can feel different to different people, and they might use the same term to refer to a range of symptoms.
+It can feel different to different people, and they might not use the same term to refer to various symptoms.
 Some characteristics of brain fog include:

 - feeling “spacy” or confused